Day Trippers from Singapore! Watch your Purchases or Pay GST! (2023)

 Reference: Singapore Customs

-Oh, and remember to keep your receipts as proofs of purchase.
-It is not worth the money to buy something at cheaper prices or at discounts, "lost" the receipts and are taxed based on retail prices (whatever the recorded prices in the Tax Payment Office's database).
+Remember to keep your receipts as proofs of purchase.
+It is not worth it to buy something at cheaper prices or at discounts, "lost" the receipts and are taxed based on retail prices (whatever the recorded prices in the Tax Payment Office's database).